cleaner-bot/website/mkdocs/legal/terms.md

 In order to resolve a complaint regarding the Site or to receive further information regarding use of the Site, please contact us:

-- email us at cleaner+terms@leodev.xyz.
+- email us at terms@cleanerbot.xyz.
 - join our [Discord server](/discord) and contact staff.
 - contact the responsible person listed in our [privacy policy](/legal/privacy).